ansible/ansible/docs/docsite/rst/vmware/scenario_remove_vm.rst

     * Ansible 2.5 or later must be installed.

-    * The Python module ``Pyvmomi`` must be installed on the Ansible (or Target host if not executing against localhost).
+    * The Python module ``Pyvmomi`` must be installed on the Ansible control node (or Target host if not executing against localhost).

-    * Installing the latest ``Pyvmomi`` via pip is recommended [as the OS packages are usually out of date and incompatible].
+    * We recommend installing the latest version with pip: ``pip install Pyvmomi`` (as the OS packages are usually out of date and incompatible).

 * Hardware